excalidraw/excalidraw-blog/content/blog/year-three/index.md

 https://twitter.com/excalidraw/status/1512104367213658122

-Libraries is something we'll be spending way more time on this year, but a big change led by [Ishtiaq](https://twitter.com/ishtiaq103) last year was moving libraries to a sidebar, allowing you to keep the libary open at all times:
+Libraries is something we'll be spending way more time on this year, but a big change led by [Ishtiaq](https://twitter.com/ishtiaq103) last year was moving libraries to a sidebar, allowing you to keep the library open at all times:

 https://twitter.com/excalidraw/status/1539269812253335553